HAT-P-32b: Host star

 HAT-P-32, or GSC 3281–00800, is a double star; the primary is a G-type or F-type dwarf star, and the secondary is a M-type dwarf star.
 The system is located 292 pc away from Earth.
-With 1.176 solar masses and 1.387 solar radii, HAT-P-32A is both larger and more massive than the Sun.
-HAT-P-32A's effective temperature is 6,001 K, making it slightly hotter than the Sun, although it is younger, at an estimated age of 3.8 billion years, thus beginning nuclear fusion in its core not long after the Archean eon started on Earth 4.031±0.003 billion years ago.
+With 1.263±0.071 solar masses and 1.23±0.12 solar radii, HAT-P-32A is both larger and more massive than the Sun.
+HAT-P-32A's effective temperature is 6407±273 K, making it slightly hotter than the Sun, although it is younger, at an estimated age of 2.7±0.8 billion years.
 HAT-P-32A is metal-poor; its measured metallicity is [Fe/H] = -0.16, which means that it has 69% the iron content of the Sun.
-The star's surface gravity is determined to be 4.22, while its luminosity suggests that it emits 2.43 times the amount of energy that the Sun emits.
-These parameters are adopted given the condition that the planet HAT-P-32b has an irregular (eccentric) orbit.
+The star's surface gravity is determined to be 10^{4.31±0.16} cgs, while its luminosity suggests that it emits 2.27±0.25 times the amount of energy that the Sun emits.

 HAT-P-32 has an apparent magnitude of 11.197, which makes it invisible to the naked eye.
 A search for a binary companion star using adaptive optics at the MMT Observatory discovered a companion at a distance of 2.9 arcseconds that is 3.4 magnitudes dimmer than the primary star.

 A very high level of jitter has been detected in the star's spectrum.
 There is a possibility that the jitter could be induced by the dimmer secondary companion.
 HAT-P-32's dimmer constituent probably has a mass that is under half of the Sun's mass, while it has a temperature of 3,565±82 K.

 Other planets with orbital periods that are smaller than that of HAT-P-32b's orbit may be present in this system.
 However, when the discovery of the planet was published, not enough radial velocity measurements had been collected to determine if this was the case.